-Confirmation that in fact two carbon monoxide leaks had been found in the hot water heater servicing our room, together with all of Frank’s symptoms, diagnostics and treatment, verified that indeed carbon monoxide poisoning was the culprit behind my husband’s near fatal symptoms–something that the simple installation of a CO detector would have prevented, not to mention the proper checks and maintenance of the hot water heater by the hotel management and owners themselves.
+Confirmation that in fact two carbon monoxide leaks had been found in the hot water heater servicing our room, together with all of Frank’s symptoms, diagnostics and treatment, verified that indeed carbon monoxide poisoning was the culprit behind my husband’s near fatal symptoms–something that the simple installation of a CO detector would have prevented, not to mention the proper checks, service and maintenance of the hot water heater by the hotel management and owners themselves.

 Only removal from the carbon monoxide and immediate medical intervention with continuous high-saturation oxygen therapy would save Frank’s life.
 Mega prayers and support from family and friends played their huge part as well.

 As a result of this terrifying, near-death experience, we now ALWAYS travel with carbon monoxide detectors.
 We also have them in each of the bedrooms of our home and next to any gas appliances–i.e. the stove and the clothes dryer.
-Fortunately, our hot water heater is outside the house and far away from any open window, but it is highly advisable as well to have a CO monitor next to your hot water heater no matter where it is located.
+Our hot water heater is outside the house and far away from any open window, but it is highly advisable as well to have a CO monitor next to your hot water heater no matter where it is located.

 Please, protect yourself and your loved ones with CO alarms for both home and travel safety.
-It is such a simple and affordable measure to take to ensure the safety and protection of your family from carbon monoxide poisoning.
+It is such a simple and affordable protective measure to take to ensure the safety and protection of your family from carbon monoxide poisoning.

 If one is suddenly overcome with nausea, headache, vision disturbances, confusion and other mind-boggling symptoms, consider a CO exposure and get OUT of the room/building ASAP (and to a medical facility) until authorities can perform necessary tests, repairs and assure that the area is safe to return to.